 If your moratorium is granted, the Accountant in Bankruptcy will register this on the Register of Insolvencies and the DAS Register.
-From this date, you then have six weeks to decide if you want to proceed with an application.
-During this six week period, your creditors cannot take any action against you and all interest, fees and charges on your debts are frozen.
-The frozen interest, fees or charges will be added back onto your debt if you decide not to proceed with an application.
+From this date, you then have six months to decide if you want to proceed with an application.
 If you are granted a trust deed or bankruptcy then any interest, fees or charges will either be settled or written off once completed.
 Under DAS, these will be written off on completion of the debt payment programme.

 How can I apply?